A life back on track

 Help give hope to families like Belinda's.
 Donate to the Red Shield Appeal now

 “I couldn’t afford to pay my children’s school fees.
 I couldn’t afford to send them on excursions.
 They couldn’t visit their friends because I didn’t have any money for activities.
 I could barely get them to school because towards the end of the pay cycle I’d have no money for petrol.
 Some days they couldn’t go.”

-Abbie had reached her lowest point.
+Belinda had reached her lowest point.

 “Looking back on it now, I can see how unhealthy I was,” she says.
 “I really didn’t look good.
 I was so stressed and it really showed.
 It wasn’t until I connected with the Salvos that I started piecing my life back together.”

-Abbie now volunteers for The Salvation Army’s Doorways program.
+Belinda now volunteers for The Salvation Army’s Doorways program.
 She is studying a Certificate IV in Community Services so she can give hope to others.

 *Name changed for privacy